LadyAdaL0veLace/Python/Lesson 3/String functions in python.md

 2. To convert a string to upper case

    `print(phrase.upper())`
-3. To check is a given string is in upper case
+3. To check if a given string is in upper case

    `print(phrase.isupper())`